4teamwork/ftw.file/README.rst

 - Install ``ftw.file`` in portal_setup

+- If you are using the Dexterity based implementation (2.x) then you will probably want to set `global_allow` for Plone's standard `File` type to False through the ZMI or a GS profile.

 Use `ftw.file` in TinyMCE
 -------------------------
 - Make sure `File` is addable on the Type you use TinyMCE.